-Even though many marketers forget about this, you should pay this step as much attention as all other steps that we have mentioned.
+Even though many marketers forget about this, you should pay this step as much attention as all the other steps that we have mentioned.
 Mistakes in your product description signal non-professionalism and hastiness to customers.
-Make sure you double check all your product descriptions before publishing.
+Make sure you double-check all your product descriptions before publishing.

 You can, of course, test your descriptions in an artificial environment with focus groups if you don’t want them to go straight to your online store.

 All in all, great product descriptions come down to understanding your customer.
 You really need to know who they are, what makes them tick, and what they need and like.
 When you have all this information, writing for those you know will be a breeze.